keelback-code/wwww/README.md

 Ability for staff to add products without contacting the developer.

-Further integration of stats into the website eg calculated value for each item and final calculation of all items at checkout
+Further integration of stats into the website eg calculated value for each item and final calculation of all items at checkout.

 ### SEO and Marketing